Product marketing launch

 - If you want to restrict who can modify the template, make it a comment-only project

-- For every launch, copy your template by clicking the + New button, Project, then heading to the tab for your organization’s saved templates.
+- For every launch, copy your template by clicking the orange + button, Project, then heading to the tab for your organization’s saved templates.

 With so much cross-functional collaboration going into a launch, it can be tempting to include everyone on every meeting or email thread.
 But that can actually lead to more miscommunications and wasted time.